iatmachian/imunify360-doc-test/docs/dashboard/README.md

 * <span class="notranslate">**Detected**</span> — displays the exact time when a file was detected as malicious.
 * <span class="notranslate">**User name**</span> — displays file owner name.
 * <span class="notranslate">**File**</span> — the path where the file is located starting with root
 * <span class="notranslate">**Reason**</span> — describes the signature which was detected during the scanning process.
 Names in this column depend on the signature vendor.
+You can derive some information from the signature ID itself. `SMW-SA-05155-wshll` – in this Signature ID:
+	* The first section can be either `SMW` or `CMW`. `SMW` stands for Server Malware and `CMW` stands for Client Malware
+	* The second section of ID can be either `INJ` or `SA`. `INJ` stands for Injection (means Malware is Injected to some legitimate file) and `SA` stands for StandAlone (means File is Completely Malicious)
+	* The third section is `05155`.
+This is simply an identification number for the signature.
+	* The fourth section `wshll/mlw.wp/etc` explains the category and class of malware identified.
+Here, `wshll` stands for web shell (`mlw` stands for malware).
+	* The fifth section is `0`, which provides the version number of the signature.
 * <span class="notranslate">**Status**</span> — displays the file status:
   * <span class="notranslate">**Infected**</span> — threat was detected after scanning.
 If a file was not cleaned after cleanup, the info icon is displayed.
 Hover mouse over info icon to display the reason;
   * <span class="notranslate">**Cleaned**</span> —  infected file is cleaned up.